simoneaimage/dontouch/README.md

 ```

 ### Compiles and hot-reloads for development
-The poject run on localhost:8080

 ```
 yarn serve
 ```
+The poject running on http://localhost:8080/

 Enjoy!